-- 1) NOTE paper IPHC-2018-MSAB011-10 which updates the IPHC Program of Work for MSAB related activities for the period 2019-23. - 2) CONSIDER the six tasks, descriptions, and timeline. - 3) RECOMMEND additions or deletions to this Program of Work, or changes to the timeline and priorities.
+- 1) NOTE paper IPHC-2018-MSAB012-09 which updates the IPHC Program of Work for MSAB related activities for the period 2019-23. - 2) NOTE the delivery dates January 2019 for coastwide results and January 2021 for the first complete MSE results including Scale and Distribution components of the management procedure for potential adoption by the Commission and subsequent implementation. - 3) CONSIDER the six tasks, descriptions, and timeline. - 4) SUGGEST additions or deletions to this Program of Work, or changes to the timeline, priorities, and deliverables.